Steve Martin: 1970s

 By the end of the 1970s, Martin had acquired the kind of following normally reserved for rock stars, with his tour appearances typically occurring at sold-out arenas filled with tens of thousands of screaming fans.
 But unknown to his audience, stand-up comedy was "just an accident" for him; his real goal was to get into film.

 Martin had a small role in the 1972 film Another Nice Mess.
 In 1974, he starred in the Canadian travelogue production The Funnier Side of Eastern Canada, created to promote tourism in Montreal and Toronto, which also included standup segments filmed at the Ice House in Pasadena, California.
 His first substantial film appearance was in a short titled The Absent-Minded Waiter (1977).
 The seven-minute-long film, also featuring Buck Henry and Teri Garr, was written by and starred Martin.
 The film was nominated for an Academy Award as Best Short Film, Live Action.
 He made his first substantial feature film appearance in the musical Sgt.
 Pepper's Lonely Hearts Club Band, where he sang The Beatles' "Maxwell's Silver Hammer".

 In 1979, Martin starred in the comedy film The Jerk, directed by Carl Reiner, and written by Martin, Michael Elias, and Carl Gottlieb.
 The film was a huge success, grossing over $100 million on a budget of approximately $4 million.

 Stanley Kubrick met with him to discuss the possibility of Martin starring in a screwball comedy version of Traumnovelle (Kubrick later changed his approach to the material, the result of which was 1999's Eyes Wide Shut).
-Martin was executive producer for Domestic Life, a prime-time television series starring friend Martin Mull, and a late-night series called Twilight Theater.
 It emboldened Martin to try his hand at his first serious film, Pennies from Heaven (1981), based on the 1978 BBC serial by Dennis Potter.
 He was anxious to perform in the movie because of his desire to avoid being typecast.
 To prepare for that film, Martin took acting lessons from director Herbert Ross and spent months learning how to tap dance.
 The film was a financial failure; Martin's comment at the time was "I don't know what to blame, other than it's me and not a comedy."